 His favorite destination?
 The Southwest Indian Ocean where he heads to have a breathe whenever he gets the time.

 Guillaume is the cofounder of Snorkeling Report and is in charge of the snorkeling spots map.
 He is also the main tour leader of Planet Snorkeling Expeditions, Snorkeling Report’s travel agency.

 He is a father keen to share his passion with his children whenever he can, guiding them discovering the wonders of the underwater world with mask and fins.
 Issued of the business management world, entrepreneur since his 20 years and sports enthusiast, he shares with Guillaume, his childhood friend, the taste for projects, tropics and ocean.

 His favorite area?
 The Caribbean and Pacific coasts of Central America, which he knows all the secrets, even the best kept.
-His most amazing snorkeling sessions?
-The bay of Akumal in Mexico, the rich fishing grounds of the Lavezzi Islands in Corsica, and the small white sand beach of Calzón de Pobre in Costa Rica.

 For Snorkeling Report, Jonathann is in charge of managing the website, as well as setting up and monitoring partnerships.